Understand Yellow Skin (Jaundice) Symptom and its Causes

 Why did the skin turn yellow?

 The skin turns yellow due to the buildup of bilirubin in the body.
-This buildup can occur for various reasons, including liver diseases such as hepatitis or cirrhosis, obstruction of bile ducts, hemolytic anemia (increased breakdown of red blood cells), or other conditions affecting the liver's ability to process bilirubin effectively.
+This buildup can occur for various reasons, including liver diseases such as hepatitis or cirrhosis, obstruction of bile ducts, hemolytic anaemia (increased breakdown of red blood cells), or other conditions affecting the liver's ability to process bilirubin effectively.

 What helps with yellow skin?

 Treatment for yellow skin depends on the underlying cause.
 Addressing the root cause of the excess bilirubin is essential.
 This might involve medications to treat liver or gallbladder conditions, addressing infections, or interventions to remove obstructions in the bile ducts.
-In severe cases, medical procedures such as liver transplant may be necessary.
+In severe cases, medical procedures such as liver transplants may be necessary.

 How can I reduce my yellow skin?

 To reduce yellow skin, it's crucial to seek medical attention for proper diagnosis and treatment of the underlying condition.
-Additionally, adopting a healthy lifestyle that supports liver function, such as maintaining a balanced diet, staying hydrated, avoiding excessive alcohol consumption, and managing any existing medical conditions, can help support overall liver health and may aid in reducing yellow skin tone over time.
+Additionally, adopting a healthy lifestyle that supports liver function, such as maintaining a balanced diet, staying hydrated, avoiding excessive alcohol consumption, and managing any existing medical conditions,can help support overall liver health and may aid in reducing yellow skin tone over time.

 Whats app Health Packages Book an Appointment Second Opinion